 Whenever you buy a new piece of computer hardware, whether it’s a CPU, memory, hard drive etc, one of the factors that will help to determine your purchasing decision would be the performance of the component.
 With hard drives and SSD drives, you will be looking at capacity and read/write speeds, and it’s a similar story when you purchase a removable memory card or USB flash drive.

 Find your USB device which should be highlighted in green with a device type of “Mass Storage”, right click on it and select Speed Test (Ctrl+T).
 Click Start Test and it will sequentially read and write a 100MB file to get the scores.
 Then you can choose to publish the test results if you wish by clicking the button and ticking the box to agree to publish the results.

 Simply choose your USB drive from the drop down if you have more than one, and SpeedOut will run 4 passes for both reading and writing tests, then display the average for each.
 The scores can be saved or copied by right clicking on the title bar.
 SpeedOut is non destructive meaning no files are overwritten and the flash drive doesn’t need formatting to run the test.

 3. USB Flash Benchmark

 This is a plain and simple speed testing program for USB flash drives which will run a full set of benchmark tests for speeds from 1K chunks up to 16MB, and show the results in a graph.
-USB Flash Benchmark also has a companion website called USBFlashSpeed.com where your results can be uploaded from the program to go into the database.
-You can browse all the submitted flash drive results on the website to see which drives are the best performing.
-Just run the portable program, select your flash drive, tick the “Send report” box if you wish to submit your results, and press the button.
-Be patient as the test does take several minutes to complete.
+USB Flash Benchmark used to have a companion website to upload results to a database, but that website is no longer available.